CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

 Here's the final result after the glue up.

-As you can see from the pencil marks, there are actually a few steps left.
+As you can see from the leftover pencil marks, there are actually a few steps left.
 I still need to sand it, oil it, and then hang it on the wall.

 I'm not really sure how it will be hung.
 The backer is too thin to counter sink a screw, so I may need to add a cleat or a thicker backer.
 I'll update this post when I figure it out.